KevinAst/MyWeb/FireWithin/SermonSeries.md

 # Sermon Series

-The sermons of {{book.CornerstoneChapel}} work sequentially through the Bible verse-by-verse.
-This is what makes it possible to use as a supplement to your Bible Study.
+The sermons of {{book.CornerstoneChapel}} work sequentially through the Bible, verse-by-verse.
+This is what makes them useful as a supplement to your Bible study.

-At any given time there are two active sermon series:
+At any given time, there are two active sermon series:
 - one for **Sundays**
 - and the other for **Mid Week**.